luukvanderduim/x86-exts/README.md

 # x86-exts

+[!
+Important notice !]
+I found out that [iced-cpuid](<https://github.com/icedland/iced-cpuid>) is a thing.
+It does the job better than `x86-exts`.
+It was a worthwhile exercise for me, but I would advise to use `iced-cpuid` instead.

 Finding the extension set used in a binary - fast.

-[EDIT!
-Important!]
-I found out that [iced-cpuid](<https://github.com/icedland/iced-cpuid>) is a thing.
-It does the job better than this attempt.
-It was a worthwhile exercise, but I would advise to use `iced-cpuid` if you can.

 The Stack Overflow question [x86 dissasembler that shows instruction extensions needed](https://stackoverflow.com/questions/59545299/x86-dissasembler-that-shows-instruction-extensions-needed) has a solution that works, but may be slow, depending on your use case.